benzuzu/gre-marginalia/README.md

 # GRE Vocabulary Study Tool

 A fun tool that intelligently inserts GRE vocabulary words into your favorite books based on semantic similarity.
-Read Harry Potter (or any book) while learning GRE words!
+Read The Great Gatsby (or any book) while learning GRE words!

 ## How It Works

 1. **Text Processing**: Splits your book into paragraphs
 2. **Embeddings**: Uses OpenAI's embedding API to create vector representations of each paragraph
 3. **Semantic Matching**: Cross-references paragraph embeddings with a vector database of GRE words
-4. **Smart Replacement**: Replaces appropriate words in paragraphs with semantically similar GRE vocabulary
+4. **Smart Insertion**: Inserts appropriate words in paragraphs with semantically similar GRE vocabulary, via an in-context sentence or phrase.

+### Example (Great Gatsby)

 ## Setup